eschulte/nonviolent-medicaid-army/en/goals.md

 - Identify, develop and unite leaders

-- Achieve a universal, single-payer healthcare system and all of our human rights
+- Expand Medicaid to all and de-commodify the healthcare system